This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 I decided to use a remoulade sauce as it looked really yummy and like something I really wanted to make!
 What a great sauce, and it went really well with the proteins I used.

 Some other great sandwich recipes are this Bison Philly Cheesesteak and this Hawaiian Roll Baked Pizza Slider recipe.
+Need another breaded recipe, check out this easy schnitzel recipe.
 Some great coleslaw would be great for this recipe.

 🍤 Ingredients